nucleome/docs/source/component_other.rst

     :align: center
     :figwidth: 640px

-    Use the Goolge Sheet web component to explore region of interest
+    Use the Google Sheet web component to explore the region of interest

 Fetch DNA sequence
 ==================